Lapin0t/phd-manuscript/main/03_substitution.typ

 entirely eliminating families _not_ supporting renamings.
 However, as shown by folklore practice in the dependently-typed community, and stressed by
 #nm[Fiore] and #nm[Szamozvancev]~#mcite(<FioreS22>), working solely in the
-functor category is problematic as it crucially requires to work with quotients.
+functor category is problematic as it crucially requires to work with quotients
+#guil{Pourquoi il y a besoin de quotients ?}.

 The trick to provide a theoretical account of the renaming operation while avoiding functors is to notice that the faithful functor $ (ctx.ctxcat th T ->